AC JosepH Media

 The event, “One Year Later: A Community Vigil For George Floyd,” marks the one-year anniversary of Floyd’s death in the custody of Minneapolis Police.
 The death, which was captured on cell phone video, went viral and led to police brutality and social justice rallies around the world.

-Former Minneapolis police officer Derek Chauvin, who kneeled on Floyd’s neck for more than nine minutes while Floyd pleaded for his life, was convicted on three charges last month, included second degree murder by a Minneapolis state jury.
+Former Minneapolis police officer Derek Chauvin, who kneeled on Floyd’s neck for more than nine minutes while Floyd pleaded for his life, was convicted on three charges last month by a Minneapolis state jury, including second degree murder.
 He has not been sentenced.

 Shabazz said the public is invited and encouraged to attend.